JamesRandall/AngularJS-OAuth2/README.md

 ## Installing the Package

-Use the Bower package manager to install the package into your AngularJS project:
+The preferred approach is to sse the Bower package manager to install the package into your AngularJS project:

     bower install --save angularjs-oauth2

+However you can also use npm:

+    npm install angularjs-oauth2 --save

 ## Basic Usage